A Beginner's Guide To Gut Health

 3. Divide the cabbage among the jars, tamping firmly with a wooden utensil to remove any hidden air pockets and to bruise the cabbage, making it release juice.
 Cover each jar with a coffee filter or cheesecloth secured by a rubber band.
 Let it sit for 2 hours to allow the salt to draw out water from the cabbage.
 Every 30 minutes, tamp down the cabbage to help draw out the liquid and submerge the cabbage in the brine.

 4. After 2 hours, if you still don't have enough natural brine, dissolve 1 teaspoon pickling salt in 1 cup of filtered water, and pour over the cabbage.
 When it's fully submerged, replace the coffee filter with a small sterile saucer that fits just inside the top of the jar so it rests directly on the submerged cabbage.
 Add a weight, such as a water-filled 1/2 cup Mason jar, to keep the saucer under the brine.

 5. Cover the jars with a clean dishcloth to keep out dusts and insects.
 Place the jars out of the way, at room temperature for 3 to 4 weeks.
 Check them daily to skim off any scum that may build up on the top, and top with more brine if necessary.
 Replace the dishcloth with a clean on each time you remove scum buildup.

 Make 4 quarts (16 cups).

-It's very important that the cabbage says submerged in the brine as it ferments so mould doesn't form.
+It's very important that the cabbage stays submerged in the brine as it ferments so mold doesn't form.
 After the fermentation is complete, store the jars in the fridge.